smittyfest/cassandra-notes/02-Introduction-to-Apache-Cassandra.md

 <p>All nodes hold data and can answer queries, both reads and writes.
 <p>Location of data on the ring determined by the __partition key__.
 ### Brewer's Cap Theorem
+During a network partition (when computers can't talk to eachother) either between datacenters or on a single network, you can either get consistency or high availability, but not both.
+So if two machines can't talk to eachother, and you do a write to them and you have to be completely consistent, the system is going to appear as if it is down.
+So if we give up consistency we can hava high availability.
+This is what Apache Cassandra chooses, __Availability__ and __Partition Tolerance__.